impress/impress.js/DOCUMENTATION.md

 given to the `#impress` root element.
 When the presentation is viewed on a larger or smaller screen, impress.js will automatically scale the steps to fit the screen.

-**NOTE:** I intend to change the defaults to target HD screens in 2021.
-So you may want to make a habit of explicitly defining these attributes for now, to avoid any disruption when the defaults change.
+**NOTE:** The default width and height have been changed to target HD screens in v1.2.0.
+If you don't set target width and height explicitly, layout and dimensions of your presentations are likely to be affected.
+In order to get back the old target resolution, use:

+    <div id="impress" data-width="1024" data-height="768" data-max-scale="1" data-min-scale="0"

 You can also control the perspective with `data-perspective="500"` giving it a number of pixels.
 It defaults to 1000.
 You can set it to 0 if you don't want any 3D effects.